 Such a state is not reached by simply automating, using cloud technology, or recruiting a “DevOps Engineer” – it is the culmination of great team culture, continuous improvement, feedback loops, systems thinking, and a rigorous approach to using the right technology.
 DevOps is not a framework (like ITIL), an industry standard, a suite of tools, or a job title.

 DevOps encompasses the culture, technologies, tools, skills and processes that enable organisations to go from idea to production as rapidly as possible, incurring low risk and cost, and providing high security and reliability at scale.

 The definition of DevOps itself is continually evolving and improving, and while I may offer a definition as above, it will be out of date within days of writing, because, like the technology and services we build, it is continuously in flux, and being improved by the same people practising it.

 Where does DevOps go next?
 I believe that the scope of DevOps needs to widen.
 As mentioned above, a large reason why DevOps is so successful is that it’s a ground-up movement, created and progressed by the actual people doing it (unlike ITIL, for example).
 However, this has meant that DevOps, naturally, focusses tightly on the technological functions of an organisation.

-The next phase of DevOps will broaden the scope to the wider organisation, using Andrew Clay Shafer’s 5 Elements, Jabe Bloom’s Three Economies, and the broader, cross-sectoral concepts of resilience engineering in sociotechnical systems.
+The next phase of DevOps includes practices and approaches such as “Platform as a Product” and also broadens the scope of DevOps to the wider organisation, evolving into “digital transformation” using Andrew Clay Shafer’s 5 Elements, Jabe Bloom’s Three Economies, and the broader, cross-sectoral concepts of resilience engineering in sociotechnical systems.